Probate Q&A Series

 Process & Timing

 1. Who files: The creditor presents the claim; the personal representative manages it.
 Where: The estate is administered through the Clerk of Superior Court (Estates Division) in the county where the estate is pending.
-What: A written creditor claim delivered to the personal representative at the address in the Notice to Creditors and/or filed with the Clerk (methods vary).
-When: The Notice to Creditors must set a deadline that is at least three months from the first publication; some creditors may have a later deadline based on mailed/delivered notice.
+What: A written creditor claim may be delivered in person or by mail to the personal representative, collector, or clerk; sent by registered or certified mail, return receipt requested, to the personal representative at the address in the Notice to Creditors; or delivered to the Clerk in the county where the estate is pending.
+When: The Notice to Creditors must set a deadline that is at least three months from the first publication; some creditors may have a later deadline based on mailed or delivered notice.

-2. Administrator review: As claims arrive, the administrator (often through counsel) reviews documentation, confirms the debt is actually owed by the decedent/estate, and checks whether the claim is timely.
+2. Administrator review: As claims arrive, the administrator (often through counsel) reviews documentation, confirms the debt is actually owed by the decedent or estate, and checks whether the claim is timely.
 If the claim lacks support, the administrator can request more documentation before deciding.

 3. Allow, reject, and pay in order: If allowed, the claim is paid from estate funds (not personal funds) and typically not until the administrator has a clearer picture of estate solvency and the claims landscape.
-If rejected, the administrator gives written notice of rejection; the creditor may need to file suit within a short deadline after rejection to avoid being barred.
+If rejected, the administrator gives written notice of rejection; the creditor generally must file suit within three months after due written notice of rejection to avoid being barred.

 Exceptions & Pitfalls